-Video ii nput A
+Video input A

 GPO

-config guration
+configuration

-Fra me status
+Frame status

-trig ger
+trigger

 None

 Fault 1

 Fault 2

 Fault 1 or 2

 The 7700 frame has a global status line that any card can pull active.
 With this control, you can select the condition for the card to cause the line to go active.
 Also included on the frame status signal is card power supply monitoring.
-This is derived with hardware and can not be disabled from the status signal.
+This is derived with hardware and cannot be disabled from the status signal.

 If it is desired to use this feature, the frame status jumper J6 (located near the card extractor) must also be set to the On position.
-See section 8.1
+See section 7.1